olulesi/sei-project-1/README.md

 I then implemented the player movement on the game.
 I used a switch statement on key up to handle each event.

-For each movement I only needed to keep in track of the current position,  the change, the shape, it’s left and right width and the horizontal position when moving left and right.
+For each movement I only needed to keep track of the current position,  the change, the shape, it’s left and right width and the horizontal position when moving left and right.

 The left and right width for each shape is the width of the number of cells extra from the currPosition on the left and right handside.
+So how many cells does the current shape take on the left and right side of the current postion.

-Therefore the number of moves the shape could have to move to the left or right was limited by the right and left width to prevent the shape from going off the grid.
+The number of moves the shape could possible make moving left to right limited by the right and left width to prevent the shape from going off the grid.

-The change was important because it tracks the the movement to the left or right as it alters the current position so arrow left would be a change of -1 while right would be a change of 1 with the interval movement of moving down would be the change of 12.
+The change was important because it updates the current positon as the shape moves to the left or right so arrow left would be a change of -1 while right would be a change of 1 with the interval movement of moving down being a change of 12.

-similar to the automatic movement the try move function would be called on every key press to make sure the move is valid.
+Similar to the automatic movement the try move function would be called on every key press to make sure the move is valid.

 ```